-It’s an annual event most of us love: the end of Daylight Saving Time.
-This year, Daylight Saving Time ends on Sunday, November 1 at 2 a.m. (so don’t forget to turn your clocks back by one hour before heading to bed).
-Getting an extra hour of sleep is definitely welcome, but it can come with risks for drivers, pedestrians, and cyclists.
+It’s an annual event most of us love: the end of daylight saving time (DST).
+This year, DST ends on Sunday, November 6 at 2 a.m. (don’t forget to turn your clocks back one hour before heading to bed).
+Getting an extra hour of sleep is definitely welcome, but it can come with risks for drivers, pedestrians, and cyclists as you adjust to the time change.

 Don't waste time calling around for auto insurance